 I’ve also written the club’s history, covering the early years of the Bowmen of Bruntwood, which has continued to thrive and grow.
 I also had the pleasure of cracking the mystery of Cheadle Archers.
 We have possessed trophies from this Victorian club for many years but knew nothing about them.
 Now we do, and you can read the story of this short-lived club elsewhere in this section.

 Another pleasure is the location of my club in a beautiful park with its extensive green acres, adventure playground, mini golf course, and a small restaurant, The Vinery, located in what used to be the orangery attached to Bruntwood Hall.
 The hall was turned into a boutique hotel but closed because of the Covid pandemic.
+The hotel later re-opened under new management and is extremely popular.

 The park covers more than a hundred acres, and Bruntwood Hall was built by Scots-born industrialist John Douglas in the 1860s.
 He named the hall after the small Ayrshire village where his wife’s family originated, and the tall pines that still line the main drive remind us that he tried to recreate a piece of Scotland in Cheshire.